EshaanAgg/BBB-Prediction/README.md

-# RGCN for predicting BBB Permeability of drug molecules
+# RGCN for predicting BBB Permeability of Drug Molecules

 ### Getting started

-1. First we need to install all the libraries and packages listed down under requiremnets.txt.
+1. First we need to install all the libraries and packages listed down under requiremets.txt.

 ```
 pip install requirements.txt